2020 Michigan elections

 This is a list of elections in the US state of Michigan in 2020.
 The office of the Michigan Secretary of State oversees the election process, including voting and vote counting.

 To vote by mail, registered Michigan voters must request a ballot by October 30, 2020.
-As of early October some 2,760,076 voters have requested mail ballots.
+As of early October some 2,760,076 voters had requested mail ballots.

 Federal offices

 President of the United States

-Nominees for the presidential election include Donald Trump, Joe Biden, and Jo Jorgensen.
+The nominees for the presidential election were Donald Trump, Joe Biden, and Jo Jorgensen.

 United States Senate

-Gary Peters (incumbent, D) is running against John James (R), in addition to Marcia Squier (G), Doug Dern (Natural Law Party) and Valerie Willis (U.S. Taxpayers Party of Michigan).
+Gary Peters (incumbent, D) ran against John James (R), in addition to Marcia Squier (G), Doug Dern (Natural Law Party), and Valerie Willis (U.S. Taxpayers Party of Michigan).

 United States House of Representatives

-Michigan voters will elect 14 candidates for the U.S. House of Representatives in the general election from each of the 14 congressional districts.
+Michigan voters elected 14 candidates for the U.S. House of Representatives in the general election, one from each of the 14 congressional districts.

 State offices

 State executive offices

-There are 8 state executive offices open for election in Michigan's general election, including State Board of Education (2 seats), University of Michigan Board of Regents (2 seats), Michigan State University Board of Trustees (2 seats), and Wayne State University Board of Governors (2 seats).
+Eight state executive offices were open for election in Michigan's general election, including State Board of Education (two seats), University of Michigan Board of Regents (two seats), Michigan State University Board of Trustees (two seats), and Wayne State University Board of Governors (two seats).

 State House of Representatives

-There are 110 seats in Michigan's House that are up for election in the general election.
+110 seats in Michigan's House were up for election in the general election.
 The Michigan Republican Party retained control of the chamber.

 Supreme Court

-2 of 7 seats on the Michigan Supreme Court are up for election and one is open after an incumbent retired.
-Supreme Court Justice Bridget McCormack is running for reelection.
-Each voter may select up to two candidates in the state Supreme Court general election; the top two vote-getters win the seats.
+Two of seven seats on the Michigan Supreme Court were up for election, and one was open after an incumbent retired.
+Supreme Court Justice Bridget McCormack ran for reelection.
+Each voter could select up to two candidates in the state Supreme Court general election; the top two vote-getters would win the seats.